rolandramp/ExDDS24Group14/README.md

 Create a conda environment with `conda create -n ExDDsEx2 python=3.12` and activate it `conda activate ExDDsEx2`.
 With `pip install -r requirements.txt` all necessary libraries will be installed.

+### Selenium and Chrome Setup

+This project requires Selenium for web scraping.
+You will also need to have Google Chrome installed on your system, as well as the ChromeDriver that matches your Chrome version.

+1. **Install Google Chrome**: Download and install Google Chrome from [here](https://www.google.com/chrome/).

+2. **Install Selenium**: Selenium is included in the `requirements.txt` file, so it will be installed when you run `pip install -r requirements.txt`.

 ## Runtime Parameters

 The command line options for the script in **main.py** are as follows: